 The ArcGIS Workflow Manager extension helps you standardize, manage, and track GIS work (as well as non-GIS or hybrid work) throughout your business in an ArcGIS multiuser geodatabase environment.
 You can represent complex processes as step-based workflows, and track and report job progress at each stage of the workflow.
 You can manage dependencies and parent-child relationships.
 Geodatabase synchronization tools facilitate offline work.

 The Aviation Airports extension provides tools to help ensure that operational data meets airport regulatory requirements.
 It includes a ready-to-use airport geodatabase, preconfigured data checks, tools for managing obstruction surfaces, data editing templates, and automated import and export between geodatabase feature classes and shapefiles.

 The Esri Defense Mapping extension provides tools for specialized data collection and attribution, geodatabase maintenance, and data validation, as required by Topographic Data Store (TDS) and Multinational Geospatial Co-Production Program (MGCP) products.

-The ArcGIS Pipeline Referencing extension provides functionality and tools for building and maintaining a linear referencing system for pipelines.
+The ArcGIS Pipeline Referencing extension provides functionality and tools for building and maintaining a linear referencing system (LRS) network for pipelines.
 The extension offers a predefined data model and also allows you to define your own data model.